Jmcgee01125/QuickSuite/QuickCompress/README.txt

 		Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4 UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
 MUCH faster, but not available for all systems (default: 1).
 		QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash.
+	UseMB - Applies a frameblended motionblur effect to the final output (default: 0).
+	MBFrames - If using motionblur, specifies the number of frames to blend (default: 2).